euphonie/study-notes/Computer Science/Theory/Statistics/Continuous Distributions (cont.).md

 **Note**.
 If the data is scarce, standardization could affect the analysis by introducing outliers as relevant values of the distribution (*in cases were there are less than 30 entries, normal distributions shouldn't be assumed*).

+# **Student's-T distribution**
+When there is limited data to an event, this type of distribution can be used as it is a small sample approximation of a normal distribution.
+It accommodates extremes values significantly better.
+It is denoted as:
+$$
+t(k)
+$$
+Where $k$ stands for **degrees of freedom**.

 # **Chi-squared**
  An asymmetrical distribution that only contains non-negative values.
 Is used in hypothesis testing and determining the goodness of fit.